constellation-daq/Constellation/cxx/satellites/Katherine/README.md

 ## Description

 This satellite controls the [Katherine readout system](https://iopscience.iop.org/article/10.1088/1748-0221/12/11/C11001) for Timepix3 detectors.
-The readout system is connected to the controlling computer via Gigabit ethernet and consequently supports maximum hit rates of up to 16MHits/s.
+The readout system is connected to the controlling computer via Gigabit Ethernet and consequently supports maximum hit rates of up to 16MHits/s.

 The satellite allows to operate the Timepix3 detector in any of its matrix operation modes. i.e. the combined time-of-arrival